mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 * [`measurement`](@ref measurement).
 JuliaGrid supports two modes for populating the `Measurement` type: using built-in functions or using HDF5 files.

-It is recommended to use the HDF5 format for large-scale systems.
-To facilitate this, JuliaGrid has the function:
+To work with HDF5 files, JuliaGrid provides the function:
 * [`saveMeasurement`](@ref saveMeasurement).

 ---